Colorado Boondocking – Pike National Forest

 Photo courtesy Jerry Campbell – Boondocking On The Beach

-We know of no public land locations that allow unlimited length of stays, and while BLM Long Term Visitor Areas (LTVA) permit multiple month stays, some Public Lands have specific length of stay limits of as little as two days.
+We know of no public land locations that allow an unlimited length of stays, and while BLM Long Term Visitor Areas (LTVA) permit multiple months stays, some Public Lands have a specific length of stay limit of as little as two days.
 It is your responsibility to learn and follow the rules.
-Rules are published on official government Internet web sites, and are available at public land managers offices.
+Rules are published on official government Internet websites and are available at public land managers offices.

 How To Find The Best Boondocking Locations

 So now that you know that you can set up camp just about anywhere in the forest, how do you go about finding a great RV camping/boondocking site?
 This is where the work starts, but the harder you work at it, the better the RV campsite you’ll find.
 If you live near the public

 lands area you wish to camp in, your task is easier as you can explore more frequently and learn the area completely.
 For those of us that travel and want to find great boondocking sites, we’ve found that doing our homework before we get to a new area will always pay off with a great boondocking site.

 RV type and size sometimes determines where you can boondock.
 Pop up and truck campers have a distinct advantage for getting to really remote RV camping sites.
 When you have a large 5th wheel or motorhome, boondocking seems more difficult, but with just a little practice, you will soon determine how to explore effectively to accommodate your rig.

 The easiest way of finding RV boondocking sites in a new area requires that you:

 Contact Public Lands administrators for the area being visited.